Candida and Menopause: Can Menopause Cause Yeast Infections?

-Hot flushes, sleep problems, mood swings, fatigue, and stubborn weight gain are often talked about openly.
-But many women are surprised to also experience worsening digestive symptoms, recurring yeast infections, vaginal discomfort, bloating, or intense sugar cravings during midlife.
+Hot flushes, poor sleep, mood swings, fatigue and stubborn weight gain are often talked about openly.
+But many women are surprised to also experience recurrent yeast infections, vaginal itching, digestive symptoms, bloating or intense sugar cravings during perimenopause and menopause.

-This can feel frustrating, confusing, and honestly a bit unfair.
+This can feel frustrating, confusing and honestly a little unfair.

 Key Takeaways

-Candida is a naturally occurring yeast that normally lives inside the body in small amounts, commonly found in the digestive tract, mouth, skin, and vaginal area.
+Candida albicans is the most common species associated with vaginal yeast infections, although other Candida species can occasionally be involved.
+It is a naturally occurring yeast that normally lives inside the body in small amounts, commonly found in the digestive tract, mouth, skin, and vaginal area.
 In healthy balance, it usually causes no problems.

 When the microbiome becomes disrupted, however, Candida may begin to overgrow — contributing to symptoms like bloating, fatigue, brain fog, sugar cravings, skin irritation, and recurring yeast infections.
 If you’d like a deeper overview of what Candida overgrowth is and how it develops, our full guide covers it in detail.